kumahq/kuma/docs/madr/decisions/028-meshhttproute-as-targetref.md

 in Gateway API to introduce `sectionName` for targeting individual rules.
 For Kuma this would mean adding `sectionName` field inside the `TargetRef`.

+To sum up, we can live without the ability to target individual rules and given the fact that Gateway API proposal is still experimental we should provide initial implementation without the `sectionName`.

 ### Validation

 It's important to introduce extra validation for all policies that support `spec.targetRef.kind: MeshHTTPRoute`.